The Waterbird Project: Frequently Asked Questions

 They are different species, with different physical features and different preferences and habits.

 Straw-necked ibis (Threskiornis spinicollis) have spectacular rainbow-hued iridescent dark feathers on their wings and back, and distinctive straw-like feathers on their necks.
 They are also known as the ‘Farmer’s friend’ because when on dry land they eat large quantities of pest insects such as locusts.
 When in wetlands they eat frogs, aquatic insects, spiders, fish, molluscs and small reptiles.
 They are generally thought to be less adaptable and opportunistic than Australian white ibis, don’t scavenge as much and tend to avoid saltwater areas.
 They are highly mobile and nomadic, and appear to have closer ties with inland floodplains and wetlands.

 Australian white ibis (Threskiornis molucca) have a predominantly white body and wing feathers.
 They are highly adaptable and opportunistic and have now permanently occupied some coastal cities such as Sydney and Brisbane because of a loss of water, food and habitat resources in their natural habitats inland, as flooding regimes and landscapes have changed with agricultural development.
 The consistent and abundant resources provided by cities, especially in terms of water, food wastage and rubbish tips, have meant that many of these birds have become full-time breeding residents instead of occasional visitors.
 Other Australian white ibis still live, breed and move long distances inland, and it is not known to what extent these ‘country’ birds interact with their city relatives.

 Are the satellite trackers battery-powered or solar-powered?

-At present the trackers we are using are solar-powered.
+At present all but one of the tracker types we are using are solar-powered.

 For how long will the trackers be sending information?